OpenAngelArena/oaa/docs/setup/install.md

 ### Open Up Command Prompt (PowerShell will also work and is preferred if you can use PowerShell)

-- NOTE: If your DOTA 2 client is NOT installed on your default drive (Usually `C:\`), then start by running the following command `cd G:\` Where `G` is replaced by the drive letter you need to change to.
+- NOTE: If your DOTA 2 client is NOT installed on your default drive (Usually `C:\`), then start by running the following command `G:` Where `G` is replaced by the drive letter you need to change to.
 - Run the following in your command prompt (Or PowerShell).
   - `cd "SOME_PATH"` Where `SOME_PATH` is replaced by the location where Open Angel Arena was cloned to